DANIELSSF/doctors-backend/README.md

   You need to execute these queries using a `PostgreSQL` console or a database management tool like `TablePlus`.

   The database credentials (username, password, etc.) are located in the `.env` file in the project directory.
 Make sure to use these credentials to connect to the database.

-  **Note:** You need remane the file .env.template to .env and use this credentials and add the wompi credentials and google credentials

   ## Running the app